-- Perform experiments, analysis, and simulation to understand the impact of Li coatings and the LLD on divertor and wall pumping, retention, and impurity generation including transport of lithium and other impurities from the plasma edge into the pedestal and core.
-Also, perform scoping studies and initial testing of high efficiency core and edge fueling techniques for LLD operation.
-Particular emphasis will be placed on characterizing and understanding the particle pumping, impurity generation, thermal response, and power-handling of the liquid lithium divertor (LLD) module under both steady-state and transient conditions (such as ELMs and disruptions). - Perform experiments and simulations to aid in the development of predictive capability for SOL and divertor thermal, particle, and heat-flux widths.
+- Perform experiments, analysis, and simulation to understand the impact of Li coatings and the LLD on divertor and wall pumping, retention, and impurity generation including transport of lithium and other impurities from the plasma edge into the pedestal and core under both steady-state and transient conditions (such as ELMs and disruptions).
+In support of the development of LLD deuterium density control, perform scoping studies and initial testing of high efficiency core and edge fueling techniques for LLD operation. - Perform experiments and simulations to aid in the development of predictive capability for SOL and divertor thermal, particle, and heat-flux widths.
 Develop techniques for heat-flux mitigation compatible with the anticipated enhanced divertor particle pumping of the LLD.
-Participate in LLD operation, experiments, and data analysis, and simulation contributing to the research, development, and laboratory tests of long-pulse, high-heat-flux, and high particle pumping efficiency divertor concepts applicable to NSTX, the proposed NSTX Upgrade, and future fusion devices. - Perform experiments, data analysis, and simulations to develop a predictive capability for the H-mode pedestal structure and stability.
+Participate in LLD operation, experiments, and data analysis, and simuluation contributing to the research, development, and laboratory tests of long-pulse, high-heat-flux, and high particle pumping efficiency divertor concepts applicable to NSTX, the proposed NSTX Upgrade, and future fusion devices.

+- Perform experiments, data analysis, and simulations to develop a predictive capability for the H-mode pedestal structure and stability.
 Optimize H-mode performance for high thermal confinement, small/no ELMs, density control, and acceptable impurity accumulation.
-Utilize evaporated and liquid lithium, externally applied 3D fields, boundary shaping, and other techniques to develop edge localized mode (ELM) suppression, triggering, and control.
-Understanding how 3D fields impact pedestal transport is particularly important, could benefit from cross-comparisons between NSTX and other experiments utilizing 3D fields, and is potentially important for ITER ELM control.

-IV.
-Waves and Energetic Particles - the use of waves and energetic particles to sustain and control high-temperature plasmas.
+Utilize evaporated and liquid Li, externally applied 3D fields, boundary shaping, and other techniques to develop edge localized mode (ELM) suppression, triggering, and control.
+Understanding how 3D fields impact pedestal transport is particularly important for ITER ELM control. - IV.
+Waves and Energetic Particles the use of waves and energetic particles to sustain and control high-temperature plasmas.